DataONEorg/dataone-web/content/features/custom-search.md

   background_color: light
   pill:
     template: pill
-    style: quaternary
+    style: secondary
     text: Coming soon
   title: Search tools designed for your data
   intro: Make finding the right data easy for your community of researchers with search
     fields focused on your science topics.
   buttons:
   - template: button
+    type: internal page
+    internal_link: "/services"
+    color: secondary
+    text: See all features
+    external_link: ''
+    icon: ''
+  - template: button
     type: subscribe form
     color: primary
     text: Join the waitlist
+    external_link: ''
+    internal_link: ''
+    icon: ''
   image:
     src: "/uploads/videos/custom-search-demo.mp4"
     alttext: ''
     type: float
+    template: ''
+    overlay_effect: ''
 page_sections:
 - template: section
   type: default
   title: How to create a filter
   intro: Creating a search filter for your portal is easy.
-Choose a metadata field and a filter type, then select a matching icon and text.
+Choose a metadata field
+    and a filter type, then select a matching icon and text.
 Mix and match as many filters as you need, and arrange them into groups.
   blocks:
   - template: markdown
     style: info
-    content: ":wrench: **The interface for creating and editing search filters is currently in the development stage** :wrench: <br>
-    Below is a representation of how it will work, the final interface might look a little different.
+    content: ":wrench: **The interface for creating and editing search filters is currently in the development stage** :wrench: <br> Below is a representation of how it will work, the final interface might look a little different.
 Until this portal feature is ready, our team can configure these portal features behind-the-scenes."
+    undefined: info
   - template: steps
     steps:
     - title: Choose a metadata field
       text: Allow visitors to filter your collection of data by any metadata field of your choice.
       icon: file-text
       content:
       - template: demo
         type: query-list
     - title: Select a filter type
       text: Select from up to six varieties of search filters for researchers to use on your portal
       icon: toggle-right
       content:
       - template: demo
         type: filter-list
     - title: Customize the appearance
       text: Customize the look of your portal search fields by adding an icon, a title, and placeholder example text.
       icon: image
       content:
       - template: demo
         type: filter-appearance
     - title: Group related filters
       text: Further customize the search display by grouping related filters together.
       icon: layers
       content:
       - template: image
-        src: /uploads/portals/portals-grouped-filters.png
+        src: "/uploads/portals/portals-grouped-filters.png"
         type: card
+    content: []
+  background: ''
+  background2: ''
+  icon: ''
+  button:
+    template: ''
+    type: ''
+    color: ''
+    text: ''
+    external_link: ''
+    internal_link: ''
+    icon: ''
+  id: ''
 - template: section
   background: topography
   title: Geographic location search